The Studio, and My Philosophy

 My studio does not accept weddings in zoos or aquariums with captive mammals, or where trained wild animals are being used, such as elephants, baby tigers, etc.

-Your ideal wedding photos are ones that will stand the test of time: vibrant, true-to-life colours; crisp black and whites; authentic posing; and no Instagram-like filters.
-Ever.
+Your ideal wedding photos are ones that will stand the test of time: vibrant, true-to-life colours; crisp black and whites; non-cheesy posing; and no Instagram-like filters.
+My goal is enduring photos.

 You want the boutique, full-service experience of hiring a wedding photographer.

-I offer local clients the option of an in-person meeting, as well as my personal phone number to call at any point, and a curated, personal experience from initial meeting to album delivery.
+I offer local clients the option of an in-person meeting, and non-local clients a Skype meeting, as well as my personal phone number to call at any point.
+You'll have a curated, personal experience from initial meeting to album delivery.
 I only take on a limited number of weddings and elopements each year in order to cultivate the relationship I feel is necessary to create genuine relaxed photos and true connection, which is the heart of everything I do.

 Even for elopement clients that sometimes hire me within a month of their wedding, I lay out a clear timeline for our day so you have the best experience possible.
 For international couples coming to New York City to elope, this means you won't have to figure everything out on your own using Google maps.